Beaconsys/Data_review_reporting/README.md

  - utils.py:\
     the method functions

-#### 2.2.2 Get_comp_load.py
+#### 2.2.2 Load_analysis/*.py
+The code in this directory is mainly used to get load information of nodes in each layer of TaihuLight and jobs' I/O performance:

+ - Get_comp_load.py
- - The program will process the overall information of compute node, and obtain the abnormal job statistics, job information of jobs submitted in different time periods.
+   The program will process the overall information of compute node, and obtain the abnormal job statistics, job information of jobs submitted in different time periods.

-#### 2.2.3 Get_fwd_load.py:
+ - Get_fwd_load.py:
- - The program processes fowarding nodes data to hourly data to show
+   The program processes fowarding nodes data to hourly data to show

-#### 2.2.4 Get_ost_load.py:
+ - 2.2.4 Get_ost_load.py:
- - The program processes OSTs data to hourly data to show
+   The program processes OSTs data to hourly data to show

-#### 2.2.5 Get_app_IO_perf.py
+ - Get_app_IO_perf.py
- - The program is used to obtain the applicaitons I/O performance from the Beacon database.
+   The program is used to obtain the applicaitons I/O performance from the Beacon database.
 It is also responsible for clustering them according to I/O performance characteristics, and then saves the data.

-#### 2.2.6 Handle_file/*.py
+#### 2.2.3 File_analysis/*.py
+The code in this directory focuses on some analysis of the job's access to the file：

  - redisfile.py: \
     handle Analysed secondly data to find jobs queue which access the same file